PersiaML/tutorials/src/customization/index.md

 ### Docker Compose Launcher

-We already prepare the `.docker.env` and `docker-compose.yml` files for you to launch PERSIA training task.
-Following below steps to update the PERSIA task.
+We have prepared the `.docker.env` and `docker-compose.yml` files for you to launch PERSIA training task with docker compose.
+Following are steps to update the PERSIA task.

 **Configuring ENV**